-Does your organisation take part in the Mayoral Procession?
+- Does your organisation take part in the Mayoral Procession?
 If not why not?
-Apply now for 2017!
-As well as a cash prize for the three best dressed entries all participating organisations receive a donation from The Independent State.
+Get in touch and you or your organisation could take part in the fun!
+As well as a cash prize for the three best dressed entries, all the participating organisations receive a donation from The Independent State.

 - A number of routes have been used over the years, but today’s route has been established since the 60s, which is around the time that the walking race came under the auspices of the Independent State of Cuckfield